hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_workflow_results.rst

 Introduction
 ------------

 The :py:class:`WorkflowResults <pydidas.workflow.WorkflowResults>` is the
 Singleton instance of the
 :py:class:`WorkflowResults <pydidas.workflow.WorkflowResults>`.
 It is used for managing the processing results.

 This class does not need any configuration as the layout of the results are determined based on

   1. The information about the scan from the :py:class:`ScanContext <pydidas.contexts.scan_context.Scan>` class.
-  2. The information about the processing steps from the :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`.
+  2. The information about the processing steps from the :py:class:`WorkflowTree <pydidas.workflow.ProcessingTree>`.

 The :py:class:`WorkflowResults <pydidas.workflow.WorkflowResults>`
 is only responsible for storing and presenting the results.